 3. If the accounting functionality is new, when were the calculations and outputs audited?

 This is an important follow up to question number two.
 Many lease management and administration software vendors started rebranding themselves as lease accounting software without going through the proper steps.
 The new lease accounting changes present a great marketing opportunity for software vendors but a huge risk for end users that aren’t informed.
 As former auditors and accountants from publicly traded companies, we at LeaseQuery know that nothing is considered correct and complete until it is audited.
-Make sure that every lease accounting software vendor you evaluate can provide 3rd-party audit validation that your lease information when entered in the software will produce accurate outputs.
+Make sure that every provider you evaluate can provide third-party audit validation that your lease information, when entered in the software, will produce accurate outputs.

-If the lease accounting software vendor you are evaluating converted the solution from a real estate management solution to handle accounting and new asset types like equipment and vehicles, then the solution is doing something it wasn’t originally intended to do.
+If the lease accounting software vendor you are evaluating converted the solution from a real estate management solution to handle accounting and new asset types like equipment and vehicles, then the system is most likely doing something that it wasn’t originally intended to do.
 It is important that the people who enter information into the software don’t have to be lease accounting experts.
 The software should be easy to use and predict the right question to ask based on previous answers.
 As an example, you don’t want to have to go in to different modules to address different asset types.
 The picture below shows how the software should adapt to asking the right questions automatically without switching you to a different module or screen.

-5. How many Accountants do you have on staff that can work with us during the transition and software implementation?
+5. How many accountants do you have on staff that can work with us during the transition and software implementation?